- slide 1 of 4

 A well-organized meeting also effectively allows management to address any pressing issues succinctly, informatively, and objectively.
 This presentation method provides participants the opportunity to form their own opinions regarding the information and comment when and where necessary.
 Furthermore, attendees are generally more receptive to information presented in well-organized meetings because they appreciate the time and effort put into the planning process.

 - slide 2 of 4

-Most presenters claim that their meetings are organized and well-planned, regardless of the actual effectiveness, because stating the contrary would be self-defeating.
-To help presenters guarantee all prepared meetings are effective and successful, the following list identifies the most common characteristics of well-organized meetings.
+Most presenters claim that their meetings are organized and well planned, regardless of the actual effectiveness, because stating the contrary would be self-defeating.
+To help presenters guarantee that all prepared meetings are effective and successful, the following list identifies the most common characteristics of well-organized meetings.